 Reasons to organise an event in a university

 In many universities, the school board tries to diversify how the students’ time is spent in the university by organising various kinds of events, both entertaining and educational.
 Various scientific events, such as scientific conferences, are periodically held at universities and other institutions of higher education.
-If it seems like the topics of a given conference are very relevant to your specialty, or if you’re just interested in listening to the speakers, an educational event is just what you need.
+If it seems like the topics of a given conference are very relevant to your speciality, or if you’re just interested in listening to the speakers, an educational event is just what you need.
 Thus, knowing how to organise an event in a university well enough to succeed remains a critical task.

 What can you expect from such events?